openhab/openhab-docs/installation/prereqs.md

 {% include base.html %}

-# Checking Java
+# Prerequisites

-Before anything else, check that the correct version of Java has been installed.
+You require a JDK 8 in order to run openHAB.
+Note that there are often issues with OpenJDK, therefore it is advised to use the OracleJDK instead.

-To do this :
+Check that the correct version of Java has been installed:

 * Open the terminal window